 If a claimant remains dissatisfied after this review process, they may apply to SIRA’s Dispute Resolution Service (DRS) to try and resolve the issues or receive an independent determination of the dispute.

 Some commentators have described this process as almost impossible to navigate for an unrepresented claimant.
-Not only does it impose a heavy administrative burden on a claimant, there are time limits for both processes which add stress and worry to the life of a person who is usually still recovering from an injury.
+Not only does it impose a heavy administrative burden on a claimant, but there are also time limits for both processes which add stress and worry to the life of a person who is usually still recovering from an injury.

 Contact us to see how we can help

 While SIRA has introduced a CTP Legal Advisory Service for those injured in motor vehicle accidents after 1 December 2017, it can only provide limited advice on the statutory benefits available and some other matters.
 Nor can it file any applications or documents on your behalf to a court or the DRS.

 Our Sydney personal injury lawyers at BPC Lawyers can advise you on all aspects of making a personal injury CTP claim and fully represent you in seeing it through to a satisfactory resolution.
 We have award-winning experts who will take the stress out of making a claim if you are seeking to do so within the three-year time limit since the introduction of the MIA Act.
 Call us today for an initial appointment on (02) 8280 6900.